 How to use startup metrics to drive your business

 Welcome to the wonderful world of startup metrics.
-You’re about to learn how to put yourself in the driver seat of your startup and show investors that you’re in control while you’re at it.
+You’re about to learn how to put yourself in the driver seat of your startup and show investors you’re in control while you’re at it.

 What are startup metrics?